mczhuge/NLSOM/README.md

 #### 1. Concepts:
 - Agents can be either LLMs, NN-based experts, APIs and role-players.
 They all communicate in natural language.
-- Agents collaborate to solve the task by interviewing each other. we call this procedure "Mindstorm".
+- Agents collaborate to solve the task by interviewing each other.
+We call this procedure "Mindstorm".
 - Additional components for NLSOM can be easily added in a modular fashion.
 - <details>
     <summary>More insights 👈 <b>[CLICK]</b></summary>